11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 -

 Place the Rudraksha on the copper or Panchdhatu plate.
 Arrange red flowers around it.
-Apply Sindoor (or Kumkum) to the bead — a small dot or a light coating, as Hanuman's murtis are traditionally coated in Sindoor.
+Apply a small dot of Kumkum to the bead.

 -

 Light the ghee lamp and place it beside the plate.
-The flame provides a meditative anchor and sanctifies the ritual space.
+The flame gives a meditative anchor and sets the ritual space apart.

 -